10 Great Places for Cross Country Skiing in Wisconsin

 The American Birkebeiner Cross Country Ski event is North America's largest and most prestigious X-C ski marathon.
 It's an extraordinary event that will take place from February 22, 2020.
 In total, 12,000 cross country skiers from around the world will participate in the Birkebeiner (50k Skate/55k Classic), the 29K Kortelopet, Prince Haakon 15K, the children's Barnebirkie, and Junior Birkie.

-At the end of a long and active day in the great outdoors this winter, you'll be ready to put your feet up and relax.
+At the end of a long day on Wisconsin's cross-country ski trails, we know you'll be ready for someplace warm to relax and unwind.
+That's why we recommend staying at our collection of Inns, rated as the best places to stay in Wisconsin.
 Make the most of these cold winter months, and enjoy getting out and exploring the beautiful state of Wisconsin!
 A great getaway isn't complete without exceptional lodging, which is exactly what you'll find at our member Bed and Breakfasts.